fchavonet/holbertonschool-printf/README.md

 The number 42 converted into octal is 52
 ```

-*You can find our main.c test file in the resources folder.*
+*You can find my main.c test file in the resources folder.*

 ## :blue_book: <span id="man-page">MAN page</a>